 Once you have your normalized profit, you can times this by three or five, which is the standard industry practice.
 The final figure will be your Price to Earnings ratio.

 A relatively simple method, all you need to do is ask yourself how much it would cost to set up a similar company to the one currently being valued.
 However, to do this, you need to take into account all the factors that got the business to where it is right now.

 Make a note of any tangible assets and start-up costs and consider how much it would cost to recruit staff, develop new products and build up a customer base.
 Finally, think about how you could potentially save money when setting up a new business (moving to a cheaper location, for example) and deduct this from your figure.
 Once you’ve taken everything into account, you have your final valuation.

 Valuing Your Business Successfully

 There are a number of other methods you could use, including discounted cash flow and comparables.
 However, if you’re looking to sell your business fast, be sure to get in touch with Business Trade Centre to see how the team can help you.
-We have Bronze, Silver and Gold packages available for those looking to sell, and we’re happy to offer advice on the valuation process before you list your business.
+You can list yor business for sale for just £29.99 listed until sold.
+And we’re happy to offer advice on the valuation process before you list your business.